mkassab2015/Who-Belongs-in-SE-T2I-Audit/README.md

 - **Image Analysis Prompt (Used to Prompt Models)**
   List of text prompts used to generate the dataset across different roles and models.

+  - **Image Replications Table**
+  Image Generation Attempts and Regenerations by Role and Model

 ## Usage